dleng2242/disaster_tweets/README.md

 found [here](https://www.kaggle.com/competitions/nlp-getting-started/overview).

 This work was originally developed during an internal mini-hackathon where I worked over two days as part of a small team.
-Here I have tidied and re-factored the code.
+I have since tidied and re-organised the code.

 ## Quick start